stealth/harddns/README.md

 harddns nss module
 ==================

-aka Hardy Mc Hardns NSS module for using publoc DoH (DNS over HTTPS) in your system resolving (for Linux).
+aka Hardy Mc Hardns NSS module for using public DoH (DNS over HTTPS) in your system resolving (for Linux).

 Build